zkp2p/zk-p2p/circuits-circom/README.md

 Main circuit that onramper generates a proof of payment if offramper fails to generate proof above

 1. Verifies the DKIM signature (RSA, SHA256)
-2. Extracts payee ID and amount for the Venmo transaction
+2. Extracts payee ID, time of payment and amount for the Venmo transaction
 3. Extract from email
 4. Houses nullifier to prevent replay attacks
 5. Contains other order information to tie a proof to an order ID to prevent frontrunning